2009 St Helens R.F.C. season: Round 17

 Saints set a new record of 16 consecutive away wins in Super League after cantering to a 44-18 success over Bradford Bulls.

 Round 18

-Saints nil the Celtic Crusaders for a second time in the season - in a 30-0 win.
+Saints shut out the Celtic Crusaders for a second time in the season - in a 30-0 win.

 Round 19

-Saints lose their fourth game of the season in a shock 20-10 loss to Salford.
+Saints lost their fourth game of the season in a shock 20-10 loss to Salford.

 Round 20

 Saints beat neighbours Warrington for the second time in the league, in another fantastic game, this time by a margin of 40-26.

 Round 21

 Despite outscoring their opponents Wakefield by 5 tries to four, Saints crash to their second defeat in three games, losing 22-20.

 Round 22

 Saints bounce back from two defeats in three games with a convincing 44-24 win at Harlequins to take them back to two points clear at the top of the table.

 Round 23

 Saints edge a third game of the season against Wigan, with Kyle Eastmond scoring a late try to secure a 10-6 victory.